SACE Physics · Stage 2

 Study Tips

-- Create flashcards pairing each light-and-atoms concept with its key equation and a worked example, reviewing with spaced repetition before the exam period.
+- Create flashcards pairing each nuclear concept with its key equation and a worked example, reviewing with spaced repetition before the exam period.

-- Always check whether a question asks for photon energy in joules or electron-volts — unit conversion errors are the most common mark-losing mistake in this topic.
+- Always check whether a question asks for energy in joules, eV or MeV — unit conversion errors between atomic mass units and energy are the most common mark-losing mistake in this topic.

 - Before your exam, work through the practice questions in this set at least twice using spaced repetition.
 Testing yourself repeatedly is the most effective revision strategy for long-term retention.